This collection of free resources can be used to help your student writers as they begin writing feature articles for their own classroom newspaper.

 This is part 4 in our series on Newspapers and focuses on how to teach students to write feature articles.

 Lesson 1: Determine Your PAT (Purpose, Audience, Topic) – Start by brainstorming some good feature article topics.
-Guide students not only to focus on a topic, but also make sure there is a fitting purpose for writing the article and who their intended audience will be.
 Use the graphic organizer we have provided to model how to focus on a purpose, audience and topic for a feature article.
 Be prepared to use that topic in a guided writing exercise with your students.

 Lesson 3: Organizing a Feature Article – Use our graphic organizer to model how students should be thinking about the organization of a feature article.
 It needs to make sense and flow well, in addition to including critical and pertinent information.
 It is also important to note that an article might not require all parts of this organizer.
 This is a two page organizer that has a box for the lead and then boxes for students to describe the who, what, when, where and why of their topic.
 It also contains a box for other important information that may be important to add.

 Lesson 4: Drafting a Feature Article – Use this final graphic organizer as simply a place to write a first draft for a feature article.
 It is labeled with the words lead, body and closing as a reminder to include all parts.
 Again, we recommend that you model how to use this graphic organizer by continuing the writing process with the article the class chose at the beginning of these lessons.

 You can download all of the writing feature articles resources as described above by clicking on the link below:

 In case you are interested, here are the links to the first three in our series on Newspapers as well as a link to our post focusing on vocabulary surrounding newspapers.